-A non-AP STA reports its buffer status (unsolicited BSR) to the AP to which it is associated in the QoS Control field in QoS Null and QoS Data frames and in the BSR Control subfield (if present) in QoS Null, QoS Data and Management frames as defined below:(#21343)
+A non-AP STA reports its buffer status (unsolicited BSR) to the AP to which it is associated in the QoS Control field in QoS Null and QoS Data frames and in the BSR Control subfield (if present) in QoS Null, QoS Data and Management frames as defined below:(#21343)(#21347)

-The HE STA shall report the buffer status for a given TID in the Queue Size subfield of the QoS Control field in QoS Data or QoS Null frames it transmits; the STA may set the Queue Size subfield to 255 to indicate an unknown/unspecified BSR for that TID.
+The HE STA shall report the queue size(#21346) for a given TID in the Queue Size subfield of the QoS Control field in QoS Data or QoS Null frames it transmits; the STA may set the Queue Size subfield to 255 to indicate an unknown/unspecified queue size(#21346) for that TID.

-The HE STA may aggregate multiple QoS Data frames or QoS Null frames in an A-MPDU to report the buffer status for different TIDs.
+The HE STA may aggregate multiple QoS Data frames or QoS Null frames in an A-MPDU to report the queue size(#21346) for different TIDs.
 The HE STA shall follow the A-MPDU aggregation rules defined in 26.6.4 (Multi-TID A-MPDU and ack-enabled A-MPDU) for aggregating QoS Data frames with multiple TIDs.
 The HE STA does not follow the rules defined in 26.6.4 (Multi-TID A-MPDU and ack-enabled A-MPDU) for QoS Null frames whose Ack Policy subfield is No Ack.

 The HE STA may report the buffer status in the BSR Control subfield of frames it transmits if the AP has indicated its support in the BSR Support subfield of its HE Capabilities element; otherwise the STA shall not report the buffer status in the BSR Control subfield.

-The HE STA shall report the buffer status for its preferred AC, indicated by the ACI High subfield, in the Queue Size High subfield of the BSR Control subfield; the STA may set the Queue Size High subfield to 255 to indicate an unknown/unspecified BSR for that AC.
+The HE STA shall report the queue size(#21346) for its preferred AC, indicated by the ACI High subfield, in the Queue Size High subfield of the BSR Control subfield; the STA may set the Queue Size High subfield to 255 to indicate an unknown/unspecified queue size(#21346) for that AC.

-The HE STA shall report the buffer status for the(#20530) ACs, indicated by the ACI Bitmap subfield, in the Queue Size All subfield of the BSR Control subfield; the STA may set the Queue Size All subfield to 255 to indicate an unknown/unspecified BSR for those ACs.
+The HE STA shall report the queue size(#21346) for the(#20530) ACs, indicated by the ACI Bitmap subfield, in the Queue Size All subfield of the BSR Control subfield; the STA may set the Queue Size All subfield to 255 to indicate an unknown/unspecified queue size(#21346) for those ACs.

 The HE STA shall set the Delta TID subfield according to Table 9-24d (Delta TID subfield encoding), and the Scaling Factor subfield as defined in 9.2.4.6a.4 (BSR Control).